 The ways in which you manage stress need not be elaborate.
 Think through your triggers and then find ways to work through them.
 Though stress may be unavoidable, these tips will help you to stay afloat.
 Try one of these just once and you will see how much they can help you.

 Stress is unhealthy and it no longer has to rule your life.
+It can even provoke cold sores.
 These are the best ways to relieve your stress and clear your head.
 They can help you in time of need, or they may even help you to stay ahead of the stress.
 Here are some simple but highly effective ways to work through the stress that has overtaken you to this point.

 1. Find Your Healthy Outlet and Use It Whenever Stress Hits